datahq/dataflows/PROCESSORS.md

     - a local path (e.g. `/path/to/the/data.csv`)
     - a remote URL (e.g. `https://path.to/the/data.csv`)
     - Other supported links, based on the current support of schemes and formats in [tabulator](https://github.com/frictionlessdata/tabulator-py#schemes)
+    - a local path or remote URL to a datapackage.json file (e.g. `https://path.to/data_package/datapackage.json`)
+- `resources` - required if path points to a datapackage.json file.
+Value should be one of the following:
+    - Name of a single resource to load
+    - A regular expression matching resource names to load
+    - A list of resource names to load
+    - `None` indicates to load all resources
 - `options` - based on the loaded file, extra options (e.g. `sheet` for Excel files etc., see the link to tabulator above)

 #### printer